MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/before-you-start.md

 Organization | Review [Add organization users](/azure/devops/organizations/accounts/add-organization-users) to create Azure DevOps organization and add users.
 Project | An Azure DevOps project to integrate with.
 This guide uses the name **alm-sandbox** as the project name.

-The following components are set up or used as part of the install and follow on [coe alm branch](https://aka.ms/coe-cli/help/alm/branch).
+The following components are set up or used as part of the install and follow the [CoE ALM branch](https://aka.ms/coe-cli/help/alm/branch).

 Component | Description
 --------- | ----------